 - Always read the legend: It’s like a map key—it tells you what the symbols and colors mean.

 - Identify the variables: Understanding what each color, shape, or size represents will help you understand the data.

 - Consistency is key: If a chart uses the same color or symbol for different things, it can be confusing.

-- Be critical and ask questions
+- Be critical and ask questions.

-Remember, charts are a visual tool that help us make sense of lots of information quickly.
+Remember, charts are a visual tool that helps us make sense of lots of information quickly.
 So, learning to understand and interpret them is a super important skill, whether you’re tracking your soccer goals, studying for a test, or planning the best route for your paper route!